pingcap/docs-cn/sql/statistics.md

 ### Manual collection

 You can run the `ANALYZE` statement to collect statistics.
+Note that `ANALYZE TABLE` in TiDB takes considerably longer than in MySQL/InnoDB.
+In InnoDB, only a small number of pages are sampled, while in TiDB a comprehensive set of statistics is completely rebuilt.
+Scripts that were written for MySQL may naively expect `ANALYZE TABLE` will be a short-lived operation.

 Syntax: